Exile of Gods, Heroes, and Monsters

 From Pathways to Channels: Art, Culture, and Commodification

 The anthropologist Ruth Finnegan coined the expression “pathways of urban life” to describe the musical practices of a small British town.
-These pathways are constituted by the web of social acts of those who take part in this musical life, and they remain in force to the extent that those relationships, and the resulting habits, sustain their force and continuity. … Read more →
+These pathways are made up of the web of social acts of those taking part in that musical life, and they hold so long as the relationships, and the habits they produce, retain their force and continuity.
+It is … Read more →

 The Justifications of Contemporary Art